vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Groningen Oriental Studies.

-(SP III) The Skandapurān. a, Volume III.
+(SP III) The Skandapurāṇa, Volume III.
 Adhyāyas 34.1–61, 53–69: The Vindhyavāsinī Cycle.
 Critical Edition with Introduction and Annotated English Synopsis by

 Yuko Yokochi.
 Forsten/ Brill, Groningen/Leiden 2013.

-(SP IV) The Skandapurān. a, Volume IV.
+(SP IV) The Skandapurāṇa, Volume IV.
 Adhyāyas 70–95: Start of the Skanda and Andhaka Cycles.
 Critical Edition with an Introduction & English Synopsis by

 Peter C. Bisschop and Yuko Yokochi, in cooperation with Diwakar Acharya